DavidsDatabase/Bostons-BlueBikes/README.md

 ### Project Overview

-The project's objective is to provide insights on the number of bike riders and how much time they spent riding over the last quarter of 2023.
+This project's objective is to provide insights on the number of bike riders and how much time they spent riding over the last quarter of 2023.
 By analyzing some KPIs from the dataset, we look to identify any trends, make data-driven recommendations, and hopefully gauge on the company's performance.

 ### About the Data

-The primary dataset can be found from <https://bluebikes.com/system-data>.
-The months of October, November, and December, respectively, has been downloaded and combined into a single file. "q4_2023_bike_editted.csv"
+The primary dataset can be found on <https://bluebikes.com/system-data>.
+The months of October, November, and December, respectively, were downloaded and combined into a single file. "q4_2023_bike_editted.csv"

 ### Tools Used